overlay-market/OIPs/notes/note-10.md

 \\[ C_Q \leq \Delta \cdot B_i \cdot \frac{w_o}{w_o + w_i} \cdot 4\delta \\]

-makes the backrunning trade unprofitable in all reasonable cases.
+makes the backrunning position unprofitable in all reasonable cases.

 ### Setup

-For the backrunning trade, we assume
+For the backrunning position, we assume

-- Market impact fees are zero, taking the limit of a trader slowly entering into their Overlay position prior to manipulating spot
+- Market impact fees are zero, taking the limit of a positionr slowly entering into their Overlay position prior to manipulating spot
 - Trading fees are zero and ignore gas costs
 - Arbitrageurs bring the spot price on Balancer back from \\( SP^{\prime o}_i \to SP^o_i \\) at the beginning of each successive block, after the accumulator registers the manipulated price \\( SP^{\prime o}_i \\)
 - Overlay market feed uses the Balancer geometric TWAP averaged over the last \\( \Delta \\) blocks